YiranJing/YiranJing/README.md

 ### Special Thanks to [Chris Hyland](https://chrishyland.github.io/) 👼🏻
 My thanks for all chris' help with my study, mental growth and career development.
-Far away from true friendship, he is my life mentor, cherub.
+Far from true friendship, he is my life mentor, cherub.

 ### Contact Me ✉️